ned14/pcpp/README.rst

   If you wish to disable this new behaviour, or use different behaviour, you can customise the new `rewrite_paths` member variable of ``Preprocessor``.
+- Fix bug where ``__LINE__`` was expanding into the line number of its definition instead of its use.
+Thanks to Sei-Lisa for reporting this.

 v1.20 (7th January 2019):
 -------------------------